-The Green Boston Harbor (GBH) project had its genesis in large measure as a response to the designation of Boston Harbor as a No Discharge Area (NDA prohibits release of treated or untreated sewage from boats in the Harbor), but under the direction of Dr. Anamarija Frankic has since grown to encompass a broader range of related education, research and outreach projects.
-The recent designation of this NDA (July 24, 2008) within Boston Harbor made it clear that there is a need for more comprehensive assessment and analysis of the local environmental, as well as corresponding social and economic conditions.
-This designation also provides an ideal opportunity to develop guidelines for the first “green harbor” in the USA.
+Boston’s Green Harbors Project (GHP) largely originated as a response to the designation of Boston Harbor as a No Discharge Area (NDA).
+NDAs prohibit the release of treated or untreated sewage from boats in the harbor.
+However, under the direction of Anamarija Frankić, NDAs have since grown to encompass a broader range incorporating education, research and outreach projects.
+The designation of the NDA within Boston Harbor on July 24, 2008 made it clear that there is a need for more comprehensive assessment and analysis of the local environmental as well as corresponding social and economic conditions.
+This designation also provided an ideal opportunity to develop guidelines for the first ‘green harbor’ in the US.

-It is important to acknowledge that the P/O boat pumping activity in the Boston Harbor has been “undertaken in connection with the settlement of an enforcement action, United States v.
+It is important to acknowledge that the P/O boat activity in Boston Harbor was “undertaken in connection with the settlement of an enforcement action, United States v.
 Massachusetts Water Resources Authority, taken on behalf of the U.S. Environmental Protection Agency under the Clean Water Act.”

-Dr. Frankic embraced this opportunity to develop a broad GBH project, engaging more than 45 students in her spring and summer semester classes as well as establishing a set of interdisciplinary research, education and outreach sites in Boston Harbor.
-GBH projects at these student and citizen research sites include monitoring for marine invasive species, water quality and zooplankton sampling, and assessments at local salt marshes and public beaches.
-In addition, students’ projects include the Green Roofs in Boston Metro Area (BMA), Greening the Cruise Lines in Boston Harbor, and developing an Outdoor classroom at the Mather Elementary School (the first public school in the USA).
+Frankić embraced this opportunity to develop a broad GHP project, engaging over 45 students from her spring and summer semester classes as well as establishing a set of interdisciplinary research, education and outreach sites in Boston Harbor.
+The student and citizen research initiatives and projects included monitoring for marine invasive species, water quality/zooplankton sampling and analysis, and assessments at local saltmarshes/public beaches.
+In addition, some other student projects included the Green Roofs in Boston Metro Area (BMA), the Greening of the Cruise Lines in Boston Harbor and developing an Outdoor-Classroom at Mather Elementary School (the first public school in the USA).